 Gastric cancer, also known as stomach cancer, is the growth of cancerous cells within the lining of the stomach.
 It is the second major cancer worldwide.
-Gastric cancer is majorly of 4 types.
+Gastric cancer is major of 4 types.

 Adenocarcinoma is the most commonly diagnosed gastric cancer.
-Almost 90% to 95% of the gastric cancers are adenocarcinoma.
+Almost 90% to 95% of gastric cancers are adenocarcinoma.
 These cancers develop from the cells that form the innermost lining of the stomach called mucosa.
 Lymphoma is a cancer of the immune system tissue that is sometimes found in the wall of the stomach.
-A gastrointestinal stromal tumor (GIST) are rare tumors that start in very early forms of cells in the wall of the stomach called interstitial cells of Cajal (ICCs).
+A gastrointestinal stromal tumor (GIST) is rare tumor that starts in very early forms of cells in the wall of the stomach called interstitial cells of Cajal (ICCs).
 Carcinoid tumors start in hormone-making cells of the stomach.
 These tumors usually do not spread to other organs.

 Throat cancer refers to cancerous tumors that develop due to uncontrolled cell growth in the throat (pharynx), voice box (larynx) or tonsils.
 Most throat cancers are squamous cell carcinomas, throat cancer most often begins in the squamous cells that line the inside of your throat.